-class lima.fields.Field(, attr=None, get=None, val=None)

-Base class for fields.
+class lima.fields.Field(, attr=None, key=None, get=None, val=None) Base class for fields.

-- attr The optional name of the corresponding attribute. - get An optional getter function accepting an object as its only parameter and returning the field value. - val An optional constant value for the field.
+- attr The optional name of the corresponding attribute. - key The optional name of the corresponding key. - get An optional getter function accepting an object as its only parameter and returning the field value. - val An optional constant value for the field.